WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

 - Set image type with "ustart" or "wic" to avoid the yaml was incorrectly parsed by geninitramfs or gencontainer

-- Use "packages" tag to install dependency packages `startup-container' and `docker'
+- Use "packages" tag to install dependency packages 'startup-container' and 'docker'

 - If use docker to load image or import filesystem tarball, make use of "system:file" tag or "rootfs-post-scripts" tag to copy files to target